Francis Lieber: Life and career

-Education in Germany

-Returning to Berlin after the Napoleonic wars (post 1815), he studied hard and passed the entrance exams for the University of Berlin.
+After the war, he was a high school student at Graues Kloster in Berlin.
+He became politically active during this time period, was arrested by Prussian authorities, and held for pretrial detention in Spandau prison from July to November 1819.
+Returning to Berlin after the Napoleonic wars (post 1815), he passed the entrance exams for the University of Berlin.
 However, he was denied admission because of his membership in the Berliner Burschenschaft, which opposed the Prussian monarchy.
 Moving to Jena, Lieber entered the University of Jena in 1820 and within four months finished writing a dissertation in the field of mathematics.
 As the Prussian authorities caught up with him, Lieber left Jena for Dresden to study topography with Major Decker (briefly).
-As soon as the Greek Revolution of 1821 broke out, Lieber volunteered his services.
+In Prussia, Lieber was imprisoned and repeatedly questioned for his republican views.

 European activities

-Lieber fought briefly in the Greek War of Independence, and then spent one year, 1822–1823, in Rome tutoring the son of the Prussian ambassador, historian Barthold Georg Niebuhr.
+Lieber fought briefly on the Greek side in the Greek War of Independence.
+He then spent one year, 1822–1823, in Rome tutoring the son of the Prussian ambassador, historian Barthold Georg Niebuhr.
 While there, Lieber wrote about his experiences in Greece.
 The result was published in Leipzig in 1823 and also in Amsterdam under the title The German Anacharsis.
 Lieber returned to Germany on a royal pardon, but was soon imprisoned once again, this time at Köpenick.
+He was in pretrial detention at Köpenick from August 1824 to April 1825.

-There he wrote a collection of poems entitled Wein- und Wonne-Lieder (Songs of wine and bliss), which on his release, with Niebuhr's help, were published in Berlin in 1824 under the pen name of "Franz Arnold."
+At Köpenick, Lieber wrote a collection of poems entitled Wein- und Wonne-Lieder (Songs of Wine and Bliss), which on his release, with Niebuhr's help, were published in Berlin in 1824 under the pen name of "Franz Arnold".
 Lieber fled to England in 1825, and supported himself for a year in London by giving lessons and contributing to German periodicals.
 In London he met American writer and critic John Neal, who was studying gymnastics from Carl Voelker and intent on bringing the movement to the US.
-Neal published articles in The Yankee and the American Journal of Education about Lieber's work and recommending him as "qualified, almost beyond example" as a teacher of gymnastics, and "the chief personage with professor Jahn himself."
+Neal published articles in The Yankee and the American Journal of Education about Lieber's work, and recommending him as "qualified, almost beyond example" as a teacher of gymnastics, and "the chief personage with professor Jahn himself".
 Lieber also wrote a tract on the Lancasterian system of instruction, and met his future wife, Mathilda Oppenheimer.
 He left England upon receiving an offer to manage a gymnasium and swimming program in Boston.